-How about a time where Mozilla didn’t meet your expectations, or any feedback you might have?
+Can you tell me about a time when Mozilla didn’t meet your expectations?
+Or, generally, what feedback do you have?

 I can see that being a challenge, wanting to be inclusive but having to at some point choose.

-One of my final questions is, how might the stories that the story engine is collecting be useful to you, if at all?
+One of my final questions is, how might the stories that StoryEngine is collecting be useful to you, if at all?

-That’s actually super helpful to me, thank you.
+That’s actually super helpful.
+Thank you.
 Is there anything more you want to tell me or ask before we wrap up?